If you already understand what Muse is all about, and is only interested in getting an exclusive 15% discount, scroll to the bottom of this article.

 Embedded in this slim headband is a Bluetooth module, that enables connectivity with its meditation app.
 The Muse operates wirelessly, which means it depends on an internal battery that can be charged via a micro USB cable.
 A series of LED indicators alert users of its charging state or if it is paired successfully with the app.

 I can’t help but marvel at the technology that fits the EEG sensors at the headband.
-But a glance at the team that brought Muse to life gives a great picture of the level of expertise it possess.
+But a glance at the team that brought Muse to life gives a great picture of the level of expertise it possesses.

 Muse was designed by InteraXon, a company specializing in brain-sensing technology.
 With its past projects like a brain-powered beer tap and remote controlling the lights at Niagara falls 2,000 miles away, you’ll get the picture of the level of technology that brought Muse to life.

 The Muse is designed to take advantage of EEG, or electroencephalography at its core.
-It is a technology that that is used in hospitals to obtain electrical signals reading from the brain.
+It is a technology that is used in hospitals to obtain electrical signals reading from the brain.
 The readings from EEG helps to support the diagnosis of patients with brain disorders, like Alzheimer and epilepsy.